-Per Policy 6-303, in carrying out their duties in research/scholarship, teaching, and service, faculty members are expected to demonstrate the ability and willingness to perform as responsible members of the faculty, as defined in the Faculty Code (Policy 6-316).
-Therefore, assessments of research/scholarship, teaching, and service may consider the candidate's conduct as a responsible member of the faculty, based on the evidence in the file.
+Per Policy 6-303, in carrying out their duties in research/creative activity, teaching, and service, faculty members are expected to demonstrate the ability and willingness to perform as responsible members of the faculty, as defined in the Faculty Code (Policy 6-316).
+Therefore, assessments of research/creative activity, teaching, and service may consider the candidate's conduct as a responsible member of the faculty, based on the evidence in the file.